theguywhodoesthething/PokerTracker/README.md

 ## How to Execute
 - The web-app is hosted on my AWS server:
 <a href="http://52.34.71.100:8080/PokerTracker/#/">Poker Tracker</a>
-- Download the entire program as a .war file
+- Download the entire program as a .war file:
 <a href="https://github.com/theguywhodoesthething/PokerTracker/blob/master/PokerTracker.war">PokerTracker.war</a>

 ## Class Structure and Database Overview